microsoft/TypeScript-wiki/Breaking-Changes.md

 # TypeScript 4.0

-## Properties Overridding Accessors is an Error
+### Properties Overridding Accessors (and vice versa) is an Error

-Previously, it was only an error for properties to override accessors when using `useDefineForClassFields`; however, TypeScript now always issues an error when declaring a property in a derived class that would override a getter or setter in the base class.
+Previously, it was only an error for properties to override accessors, or accessors to override properties, when using `useDefineForClassFields`; however, TypeScript now always issues an error when declaring a property in a derived class that would override a getter or setter in the base class.

 ```ts
 class Base {